Taliesin Jaffe

 Taliesin Jaffe (/ˈtælᵻsən ˈdʒæfi/ TAL-ih-sən-_-JAFF-ee) is an American voice actor, voice director, and screenwriter.
 He has worked on English-dubbing roles for anime and video games.
 He is a cast member on Critical Role, a web series in which he plays Dungeons & Dragons with other voice actors.
-Jaffe has also frequently voiced the Flash in various video games.
+Jaffe has also frequently voiced the Flash in Mortal Kombat vs. DC Universe and Injustice 2.

 Personal life

 Jaffe was born in Los Angeles, the son of actress Nina Axelrod and film producer Robert Jaffe.
 His maternal grandfather was screenwriter George Axelrod, while his paternal grandfather was film producer Herb Jaffe.
 He has two brothers and a sister.
-Jaffe came out as bisexual in 2017.
+Jaffe is bisexual.

 Career

 Life and voice acting

 Jaffe began his career as a child actor, appearing in films such as Mr. Mom and 2010: The Year We Make Contact, and had membership of the Screen Actor's Guild at the age of seven months.
 On television, he had guest appearances on such series as The Facts of Life and Amazing Stories.
 In 1985, Jaffe was a regular on the short-lived ABC sitcom Hail to the Chief as Willy Mansfield, son of the fictional first female president of the United States, who was played by Patty Duke.
 From 1987 to 1989, Jaffe played Kenny Granger on She's the Sheriff, co-starring with Suzanne Somers.
 In a 2018 interview, Jaffe discussed how he was offered the role of Brian Tanner on ALF, but indicated that his parents turned it down.
 After several years, Jaffe did not enjoy being a child actor.
 After a bad audition, his father told him he could either put in more effort for more roles or quit acting, and Jaffe—having not previously realized that quitting was an option—immediately chose to quit.

 Jaffe was a member of an AV club at school and his friends and he would create their own English dubs of anime using the club's equipment.
 After high school, Jaffe made a demonstration tape using his dubbing work, which led to his career in anime dubbing and voice direction.